 After you’ve got the houses, the boats, the watches and everything else money can buy, the only thrill left is owning something that literally no one else can ever have.
 These cars aren’t really about driving fast.
 They’re more like private art pieces that happen to have four wheels.

 A lot of them barely see the road.
 They live in climate-controlled garages and come out only for very private events.
-And Rolls-Royce never tells the world who bought them, which just adds to the whole mystery.
 That secrecy is part of what makes the most costliest car in the world feel so exclusive.

 Quick Look at the Current Top Dogs